pypa/pipenv/docs/advanced.rst

 ☤ Injecting credentials through keychain support
 ------------------------------------------------

-Private regirstries on Google Cloud, Azure and AWS support dynamic credentials using the keychain implementation.
+Private registries on Google Cloud, Azure and AWS support dynamic credentials using the keychain implementation.
 Due to the way the keychain is structured, it might ask the user for input.
 Asking the user for input is disabled.
 This will disable the keychain support completely, unfortunately.